7-minute read

 1. Transitioning from awareness to expectation

-As we move into 2022, awareness of change management has evolved into a standing expectation.
+Today, awareness of change management has evolved into a standing expectation.
 Today’s employees know that change isn’t something they need to deal with only once or twice a year—and that staying still isn’t an option at either organizational or personal levels.
 Whenever change happens, team members at every tier, from the C-suite to the factory floor, have come to expect the support that only effective change management can deliver.

 2. Managers stepping up as change agents